 It is the primary purpose of the grievance procedure to settle disputes between the Union and the State.
 Agreement by both parties to a reasonable settlement and resolution of the matter is many times superior to arbitration.
 It is the responsibility of the State and the Union to attempt to address their disputes through negotiation and settlement rather than to use the services of the third party.
-This promotes a healthy labor/management relationship and leaves resolution in the hands of the parties rather than giving up control to a third party neutral.
+This promotes a healthy labor/management relationship and leaves resolution in the hands of the parties rather than giving up control to a third -party neutral.

-During the 2021-2024 Contract, OCSEA & State of Ohio agreed to language that allows for virtual arbitration hearings, upon mutual agreement of the parties.
-Additional parameters of virtual arbitration are outlined in the pilot agreement and article 25.03 of the contract.
+OCSEA & State of Ohio may, upon mutual agreement of the parties schedule a virtual arbitration hearing.
+Additional parameters of arbitration are outlined in Articles 25.01 of the contract and 25.03 of the contract.